category-indiamart/Product-Classification/README.md

 # Product-Classification

-Framing the Business Problem :
+#### Framing the Business Problem :

 One of the important steps in Machine Learning is getting your problem statement correct.
-This will help
+This will help you get the right algorithm to solve your problem or even build a new one.

+#### My Problem Statement

+We had to map various products to their most appropriate available category . eg long grain 2 year aged rice should be mapped to "basmati rice" while long grain ,aged india gate rice should be claasified as "India Gate Basmati rice".
+To map products in most relevant category, we considered the following parameters(textual inputs):
+> Product Name(PC_ITEM_NAME),
+> It's Specification like long grain , aged for 2 years , brand etc
+> Product description(only relevant information).

+#### Choice of Tools

+We narrowed on [fasttext](https://fasttext.cc/docs/en/supervised-tutorial.html) based classifier and used R for processing our data.
+Our CLI here was cygwin but this is a personal choice, you just need to know some basic shell commands.

 #### Links to download required tools